Lenwade Mill

 c.1905

-The wheel and flour machinery were taken out in about 1948, although the turbine and diesel engine remained.
+The flour machinery was taken out in about 1948, although the turbine and diesel engine remained.
 At this time the main motive power was switched to electricity to drive the new animal feed production line.
 The wheat, barley and oats came from British farms while the protein ingredients such as soya, sunflower, groundnut and fish meals mostly came from abroad.

 During the 1950s a new iron cog wheel was cast and machined in Norwich before being fitted to take the turbine drive.
 During the next 25 years several additional building were added as production increased.